mzivic7/endcord/README.md

 ### Nuitka
 To enable building with Nuitka, add `--nuitka` flag (takes a long time).
 Nuitka built binaries are much more optimized and can play videos at higher framerate.
-Optionally, add `--clang` flag to tell nuitka to build code using llvm, which might run even faster.
+Optionally, add `--clang` flag to tell nuitka to compile using llvm, which might run even faster.
 Nuitka requirements:
-- on Linux: GCC or clang from system and `patchelf` package
+- on Linux: GCC or clang and `patchelf` package
 - on Windows: [Visual Studio 2022](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) or mingw (will be downloaded by nuitka)
 - on macOS install XCode via Apple Store